STUDENT & PARENT CBI ORIENTATION

 COMPUTER-BASED INSTRUCTION (CBI)

-FOR GENERAL EDUCATION AND SPECIAL EDUCATION STUDENTS INVOLVED IN OSMAP/SCHOOL BOARD PROCEEDINGS
+INVOLVED IN OSMAP/SCHOOL BOARD PROCEEDINGS

-General Education Students and Special Education Students
+General Education & Special Education Students

 Some general education students who have been placed out of school pending final outcome of disciplinary proceedings through OSMAP and/or the School Board are eligible to receive non-traditional educational services through the Computer-Based Instruction Program.
 Students with egregious offenses may not be offered the opportunity to participate in this program.